iamkirankumaryadav/Library/Data Science/Outliers.md

 3. **SVM:** Outliers can move the hyperplanes to less optimal positions, reducing classification accuracy.

 ### **How to handle outliers?**

-1. Remove the outliers if they are truly errors or irrelevant to your analysis.
+1. Remove the outliers if they are truly errors, irrelevant or affecting the overall analysis.
-2. Cap outliers by setting up a filter | Trim extremely low (min) and high (max) to bound the outliers.
+2. Cap outliers by setting up a filter | Trim extremely low (min) and high (max) values to bound the outliers.
-3. Impute/Replace the outlier value with something meaningful (mean, median, most_frequent)
+3. Impute/Replace the outlier value with something meaningful **(strategy: mean, median, most_frequent)**
-4. Rescale | Standardize | Normalize (Bring to the same scale) prevents outliers from dominating.
+4. Rescale | Standardize | Normalize (Bring down to the same scale) prevents outliers from dominating.
-5. Apply algorithms that work perfectly or are less sensitive towards outliers i.e. [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) (Bagging and Boosting)
+5. Apply algorithms that work perfectly or less sensitive towards outliers i.e. [ensemble learning techniques](https://github.com/KIRANKUMAR7296/Library/blob/main/Data%20Science/Supervised%20Learning/Ensemble%20Techniques.md) (Bagging and Boosting)

 <p align='right'><a align="right" href="https://github.com/KIRANKUMAR7296/Library/blob/main/Interview.md">Back to Questions</a></p>